LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_parallel_processing.md

 Open a task manager (process manager) tool for your operating system.
 Run the workspace.
 You’ll see a single FME engine process running (fme.exe)

 Of course, you’ll also see an fmeworkbench.exe process, which is the process running the Workbench interface.
 This isn’t responsible for running a workspace; this is a separate process.

+**2)** Create Custom Transformer

+Now select the PointCloudThinner and PointCloudCoercer transformers and turn them into a custom transformer.
+Note; don’t include the Tiler transformer as this is creating the tiles that we’ll be using as a way to parallel process.

+You can call the transformer something like PointCloudProcessing.
+It doesn’t matter what attribute reference handling you choose.
+The transformer definition should look something like this:

+**3)** Set Parallel Processing

+In the Navigator window (of the custom transformer definition) locate and expand the section of custom transformer advanced parameters.

+Double-click the Parallel Processing Level parameter to set it.
+Set the processing level to Moderate.

+Click OK to close the dialog and you’ll notice the Parallel Process By parameter is now published.